- Patient Info

 You are usually directed to take your sedative about an hour before your dental procedure to ensure it has taken effect by the time Dr. Grovenstein is ready to start your treatment.
 Some patients become drowsy, but still remain awake; others fall asleep, but can be awakened easily with a gentle touch or shake from the Deerfoot Dental team.

 You will need someone to drive you to and from your appointment if you choose oral conscious sedation – and this is not optional.
 Your safety is of utmost importance to Dr. Grovenstein.
 The ideal situation is to have someone stay with you for a couple of hours until the effects of the sedative have worn off, but we understand that is not possible for everyone to arrange.
 Transportation is the most important thing when using oral conscious sedation dentistry.

-If you have any questions about our services or would like to schedule a visit with your Pinson dentist, Dr. Grovenstein at Deerfoot Dental, give us a call today at (205) 680-1120 or request an appointment easily online below.
+If you have any questions about general dentistry or would like to schedule an appointment with your Deerfoot Dental, Dr. Grovenstein at Deerfoot Dental, give us a call today at (205) 810-0844 or request an appointment online below.
 We can’t wait to see you smile!